facebookarchive/caffe2/_docs/custom-operators.md

 ### Unit Testing Caffe2 operators
 It is a very good idea to write some unit tests to verify your operator is correctly implemented.
 There are a few helper libraries provided within Caffe2 to make sure your operator tests have good coverage.

-Hypothesis (http://hypothesis.readthedocs.io/) is a very useful library for property-based testing.
+[Hypothesis](http://hypothesis.readthedocs.io/) is a very useful library for property-based testing.
 The key idea here is to express properties of the code under test (e.g. that it passes a gradient check, that it implements a reference function, etc), and then generate random instances and verify they satisfy these properties.

-The main functions of interest are exposed on HypothesisTestCase, defined in [caffe2/python/hypothesis_test_util.py](https://github.com/caffe2/caffe2/blob/master/caffe2/python/hypothesis_test_util.py).
+The main functions of interest are exposed on `HypothesisTestCase`, defined in [caffe2/python/hypothesis_test_util.py](https://github.com/caffe2/caffe2/blob/master/caffe2/python/hypothesis_test_util.py).

 You should add your unit test to the folder [caffe2/caffe2/python/operator_tests/](https://github.com/caffe2/caffe2/tree/master/caffe2/python/operator_test).
 In that directory you can find many existing examples to work from.